What is Acceptance Testing?

 Rework and re-testing aren’t the most expensive repercussions when this happens.
 It is the loss of one’s reputation.

 The software can be entirely functional since objectives are not adequately delineated or effectively conveyed to developers.
-That is from a technological aspect but still fails (a widespread problem with evolving projects).
+That is from a technological aspect but still needs to be improved (a widespread problem with evolving projects).

 Other situations may have led to new code.
-That worked in all the virtual deployment models not performing well in a changing real-world scenario.
+That worked in all the virtual deployment models that were not performing well in a changing real-world scenario.

 User acceptance testing (UAT) protects against releasing unfinished, ineffective, or malfunctioning software.
 It accomplishes this by responding to “Have we created what our customers want?”

-UAT tests are well-designed and of excellent quality, and comprehensive.
-Also precisely represent user requirements, detecting issues that would otherwise go undetected in integration or unit tests.
+UAT tests are well-designed, of excellent quality, and comprehensive.
+Also, precisely represents user requirements, detecting issues that would go undetected in integration or unit tests.

 Lastly, UAT tests provide a high-level perspective of the system’s functionality.